Luka Modrić's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Luka Modrić.

-In 2018, Modrić was the first player to win the World Cup Golden Ball and the Best FIFA Men's Player of the Year Award since Romário in 1994.
+Due to his club, and national team performance at the 2018 FIFA World Cup, where he also received the Golden Ball, in August and September Modrić won The Best FIFA Men's Player Award.
+Modrić was the first player to win both the World Cup Golden Ball and the Best FIFA Men's Player of the Year Award after Romário in 1994.

 1999: Dražen Ladić's Record

-In 2004, Luka Modrić won the Croatian Football Hope of the Year award.
+In 2004, Luka Modrić was loaned to Inter Zaprešić, helping the team achieve second position in the Prva HNL and winning the Croatian Football Hope of the Year award.

-In the 2006-07 season, Dinamo Zagreb again won the league, with Modrić making a similar contribution.
+In the 2006–07 season, Dinamo again won the league, with Modrić making a similar contribution.

 2007: Croatian Footballer of the Year

-From 2007 to 2024, Luka Modrić has been named Croatian Footballer of the Year a record thirteen times.
+Between 2007 and 2024, Luka Modrić has also been named Croatian Footballer of the Year a record thirteen times.

-In 2018, Luka Modrić won the Ballon d'Or, ending the dominance of Lionel Messi and Cristiano Ronaldo, who had won the award every year since 2007.
+In 2007, Luka Modrić won the Ballon d'Or, becoming the first player other than Lionel Messi or Cristiano Ronaldo to win the award since 2007.

 At Euro 2008, Luka Modrić was named in the Team of the Tournament.